thenexthub/Codira/docs/ABI/CallingConvention.rst

 are made to this copy, not to the original l-value.

 Most modern languages are pass-by-value, with specific functions able to opt in to pass-by-reference semantics.
-This is exactly what Swift does.
+This is exactly what Codira does.

 There's not much room for variation in the high-level semantics of